General Plumbing Croydon — Verified Local Plumbers

 General plumbing is scheduled, non-urgent work — leaks you can manage, repairs that can wait a day or two, small installs.
 Emergency plumbing is active damage happening now — a burst pipe, no water, a major leak through a ceiling.
 If you’re not sure, err toward emergency routing.
 See Emergency Plumber Croydon for out-of-hours and same-day response.

-Call Croydon Council’s repairs contact centre on 020 8726 6101.³ Don’t arrange a private engineer — repairs in council homes go through the council.
+Call Croydon Council’s repairs contact centre on **020 8726 6101**.³ The line is open Monday to Friday, 8am to 6pm for routine repairs; emergency repairs can be reported at any time of the day or night.
+Non-emergency repairs can also be reported via the council’s online portal.
+Don’t arrange a private engineer — repairs in council homes go through the council.

 General Plumbing across Croydon — areas we cover

-From a mixed small-jobs list in a Thornton Heath Victorian terrace to a tap swap and valve check in a Coulsdon 1930s semi or a short pipework reroute in a Purley new-build — every engineer listed here is verified at time of listing and covers Croydon postcodes.
+From a mixed small-jobs list in a Thornton Heath Victorian terrace to a tap swap and valve check in a Coulsdon 1930s semi or a short pipework reroute in a Purley new-build — every local plumber listed here is verified and covering Croydon CR postcodes.

 Sources & further reading